Skip to main contentIBM Quantum Documentation Preview

 Background

-This tutorial shows how to build, deploy, and run a Qiskit pattern for simulating a Heisenberg chain and estimating its ground state energy using the SPSA optimizer.
-For more information about Qiskit pattern, refer to the documentation.
+This tutorial shows how to build, deploy, and run a development workflow called a Qiskit pattern for simulating a Heisenberg chain and estimating its ground-state energy using the SPSA optimizer.

 Requirements